directus/directus/docs/self-hosted/config-options.md

 All `REDIS_*` environment variables are passed to the `connection` configuration of a [`Redis` instance](https://redis.github.io/ioredis/classes/Redis.html).
-This means, based on your project's needs, you can extend the `REDIS_*` environment variables with any config you need to pass to the redis instance.
+This means, based on your project's needs, you can extend the `REDIS_*` environment variables with any config you need to pass to the Redis instance.

 This includes: